 …as New Construction Has Declined

-As shown in the lower right chart above, in 2004, approximately 88,000 units were placed in service in newly built properties, compared to about 44,000 units in properties that were rehabbed to keep units safe and appealing.
+As shown in the lower right chart above, in 2004, approximately 88,000 units were placed in service in newly built properties, compared to about 44,000 units in properties that were rehabbed.
 However, since the end of the Great Recession in June 2009, the split between newly built properties and properties being rehabbed has been more even, with fewer than 60,000 new units built annually.

 Report Confirms Increasing Costs